Background pattern

 • Medications used for heart or digestive diseases (atropine sulfate).

-• Medications that produce depression on the central nervous system (such as those used for insomnia or anxiety).
+• Medications that produce depression of the central nervous system (such as those used for insomnia or anxiety).

--flucloxacillin (antibiotic), due to a severe risk of blood and fluid anomaly (called metabolic acidosis) that requires urgent treatment (see section 2).
+-flucloxacillin (antibiotic), due to a serious risk of blood and fluid anomaly (called metabolic acidosis) that requires urgent treatment (see section 2).

-Chronic alcoholics should be careful not to take more than 2 g of paracetamol (3 packets per day) divided into several doses.
+In chronic alcoholics, caution should be taken not to take more than 2 g of paracetamol (3 sachets per day) divided into several doses.

 Pregnancy and breastfeeding